-The hotel opened in 1888 by the Canadian Pacific Railway as one of the earliest of Canada's grand railway hotels.
+The hotel was opened in 1888 by the Canadian Pacific Railway as one of the earliest of Canada's grand railway hotels.
 Designed with a Scottish Baronial Castle in mind, the hotel's interior alpine design blends seamlessly with the castle-like exterior.

 Fairmont Lake Louise - Banff National Park

-A sister property to Fairmont's Banff Springs, the Fairmont Chateau Lake Louise, is also located within Banff National Park, on the eastern shore of the iconic Lake Louise, a glacial lake within the park.
+A sister property to Fairmont's Banff Springs, the Fairmont Chateau Lake Louise is also located within Banff National Park, on the eastern shore of the iconic Lake Louise, a glacial lake within the park.